Custom package

 Sends a message in the context of this conversation.
 Shorthand for telethon.client.messages.MessageMethods.send_message with entity already set.

-wait_event(event, *, timeout=None)
+async wait_event(event, *, timeout=None)

 Waits for a custom event to occur.
 Timeouts still apply.